robert17/iotf-rtd/docs/libraries/python.rst

 Installation
 ------------

-Install the latest version of the library by using the following code in the command line.
+Install the latest version of the library by using the following code in the command line:

 ::